bonitasoft/bonita-doc/md/optimize-user-tasklist.md

 ### "Validate request" task

-For the sake of this howto, do not specify any contract of form on the task, but just create an operation to switch the request status from "submitted" to "validated" when the task is completed.
+For the sake of this howto, do not specify any contract or form on the task, but just create an operation to switch the request status from "submitted" to "validated" when the task is completed.
 1. Click on task "Validate request"
 2. Go to the **Execution** pane > **Operations** tab
 3. Click on **Add**